DarlenDeveloper/helloworld/README.md

   - Body: `{ batch_id: string, assistantId?: string, workflowId?: string, schedulePlan?: { earliestAt?: string; latestAt?: string } }`
   - Behavior:
     - Pulls up to 500 queued contacts for the authenticated owner and batch
-    - Builds Vapi `customers[]` from `call_scheduling_queue` rows (number/name/email/externalId)
+    - Builds provider `customers[]` from `call_scheduling_queue` rows (number/name/email/externalId)
-    - Creates one Vapi campaign per chunk (500 per campaign)
+    - Creates one campaign per chunk (500 per campaign)
     - Deletes only successfully submitted queue rows; logs a session-level event per created campaign

 Notes
 - You can call the transport endpoint multiple times to process all queued contacts for a batch in 500-sized campaigns.
 - Do not set both `VAPI_ASSISTANT_ID` and `VAPI_WORKFLOW_ID`.
 Provide exactly one.
 - Phone numbers should be in E.164 format; `numberE164CheckEnabled` is enabled in the generated customers payload.
-- Vapi Create Campaign reference: https://docs.vapi.ai/api-reference/campaigns/campaign-controller-create
+- Provider Create Campaign reference: internal docs